starkat99/half-rs/README.md

-# half: `f16` and `bf16` types for Rust
+# `f16` and `bf16` floating point types for Rust
 [![Crates.io](https://img.shields.io/crates/v/half.svg)](https://crates.io/crates/half/) [![docs.rs](https://docs.rs/half/badge.svg)](https://docs.rs/half/) [![Build Status](https://travis-ci.org/starkat99/half-rs.svg?branch=master)](https://travis-ci.org/starkat99/half-rs) [![Build status](https://ci.appveyor.com/api/projects/status/bi18aypi3h5r88gs?svg=true)](https://ci.appveyor.com/project/starkat99/half-rs)

-This crate implements a half-precision floating point `f16` type for Rust implementing the IEEE 754-2008 standard `binary16` format, as well as a `bf16` type implementing the `bfloat16` format.
+This crate implements a half-precision floating point `f16` type for Rust implementing the IEEE 754-2008 standard [`binary16`](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) a.k.a `half` format, as well as a `bf16` type implementing the [`bfloat16`](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) format.

-## How-to Use
+## Usage

-The `f16` and `bf16` types provides all the basic operations as a normal Rust float type, but since they are primarily leveraged for minimal floating point storage and no major hardware implements them, all math operations should be done as an `f32` type.
+The `f16` and `bf16` types provides conversion operations as a normal Rust floating point type, but since they are primarily leveraged for minimal floating point storage and most major hardware does not implement them, all math operations should be done as an `f32` type.

-This crate by default provides `no_std` support so can easily be used in embedded code where a smaller float format is most useful.
+This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support by default so can easily be used in embedded code where a smaller float format is most useful.

 *Requries Rust 1.32 or greater.* If you need support for older versions of Rust, use versions 1.3 and earlier of this crate.